Menu

 The Solution

-Snipara Agents is easiest to read as three blocks delivered via MCP (Model Context Protocol): durable memory, multi-agent coordination, and hierarchical tasks.
+Snipara Agents is easiest to read as four shipped blocks delivered via Hosted MCP and API: durable memory, multi-agent coordination, hierarchical tasks, and sandboxed proof.

 How It Works

 Snipara Agents exposes MCP tools that your LLM can call to store, retrieve, and share memory.
 The LLM decides when to remember something important and when to recall relevant context.
-Memory V2 also adds lifecycle controls so your agents can verify evidence, invalidate stale knowledge, and supersede old decisions safely.
+Reviewed memory also adds lifecycle controls so your agents can verify evidence, invalidate stale knowledge, and supersede old decisions safely.

 // Agent remembers a user preference